froukje/datamapu/content/posts/classical_ml/gradient_boosting_classification.md

 clf.fit(X, y)
 ```

-To make the predictions and calculate the score, which in this case is the mean accuracy of all samples, we can also use sklearn
+To make the predictions and calculate the score, which in this case is the mean accuracy of all samples, we can also use sklearn.

 ```Python
 y_pred = clf.predict(X)